Educational Game on Cryptocurrency Investment: Using Microeconomic Decision Making to Understand Macroeconomics Principles: Educational Game on Cryptocurrency Investment

 At the end of the game, the instructor can guide students' reflections.
-For example, the instructor may ask the following open-ended questions: \begin{quote} \begin{itemize} \item A. Elicit one research question that the experiment design and result can answer (test).
+For example, the instructor may ask the following open-ended questions: \begin{quote} \begin{itemize} \item A. Elicit one research question that the experimental design and results can answer (test).
 Is there any difference between your intuitive choice and what economic theory dictates?
 For instance, below are the three types of research questions summarized from the post-experiment reflections and research proposals of the students who attended our classroom game. \begin{itemize} \item a.
-Performance Study: Conduct cross-subject tests on the returns on investment of AI and Discretion.
-Which, "Automated Trading Strategy" or "Human Discretion Strategy", has a better investment performance? \item b.
-Rationality Study: Whether subjects' decisions in the "self-selection Session" are consistent with the better-performed strategy in the previous sessions?
+Performance Study: Conduct cross-subject tests on the ROI of automated trading and discretion strategies.
+Which, "automated trading strategy" or "human discretion strategy", has a better investment performance? \item b.
+Rationality Study: Are subjects' decisions in the "self-selection session" consistent with the better-performing strategy used in the previous sessions?
 Are subjects rational? \item c.
-Behavioral Study: Compute the correlations between the Locus of Control test scores and a dummy variable (1 for the "Automated Trading Strategy" and 0 for "Human Discretion Strategy").
-Can the subjects' decision-making be explained by the Locus of Control test? \end{itemize}
+Behavioral Study: Compute the correlations between the locus of control test scores and a dummy variable (1 for the "automated trading strategy" and 0 for the "human discretion strategy").
+Can the subjects' decision-making be explained by the locus of control test? \end{itemize}

 \item B. How can policymakers or mechanism designers help individuals make better investment decisions based on the rule-versus-discretion trade-off?
 For example, below are three facets summarized from the post-experiment reflections in which the students think policymakers or mechanism designers could further explore to help individuals make evaluate the rule-versus-discretion trade-off.